saksaikot/css-demystified/readme.md

 - then we needed to maintain two css, one for main site and the other is mobile version
 - then the responsive design came
 - then the web needs to work everywhere
-- it not the publisher who control how to display content, Its the audience
+- it is not the publisher who control how to display content, Its the audience
   - phone
   - tv
   - screen reader